 - Requires much customization for a good learning experience

-- Many modules (e.g., “Coach & Share”) and features are only accessible in higher-priced plans
+- Many modules (e.g., “Coach & Share”) and features are only accessible in higher-priced purchase plans

 Best suited for

 Docebo is a great LMS for those who want to engage their employees in social learning.
-However, since its interface is quite complicated and requires customization, it won’t be a perfect fit for those who don’t have any prior experience with LMSs or want to launch eLearning fast.
+However, since its interface is pretty complicated and requires customization, it won’t be a perfect fit for those who don’t have any prior experience with LMSs or want to launch eLearning in a short time.

 There’s no price listed by the vendor.
 So, if you need to get details, you need to request a custom quote from their sales team.

-Adobe Captivate Prime is a cloud-based learning platform that stands out with its advanced social learning capabilities, skill management, and extensive reporting.
+Adobe Captivate Prime is a cloud-based learning platform that stands out with its advanced social learning capabilities, skill management, and extensive training data reporting.

 Unlike many other competitors, this LMS allows admins to create and manage external groups – for training business partners, for example.
-However, Adobe Captivate Prime doesn’t provide any authoring features, so to create the content, you need to buy an additional authoring tool.
+However, Adobe Captivate Prime doesn’t provide any authoring features, so you will need to pay for an additional authoring tool for online course production.
 Still, the LMS has a library of off-the-shelf courses that can be purchased separately.
 If you work in a multilingual environment, the platform will be a great help as it enables you to make multiple versions of courses in different languages.

 The LMS is quite interesting in terms of social learning capabilities.
-It allows learners to record videos and audios and share them with their colleagues, provides course-specific discussion boards where users can post their questions, and uses a system of skills that can be created by admins and acquired by learners by completing courses.
+It allows learners to record videos and audios and share them with their colleagues, provides course-specific discussion boards where users can post their questions, and uses a system of skills that can be created by admins and acquired by learners if they complete courses.

-- A robust reporting engine with graphics and custom and scheduled reports
+- A robust reporting engine with graphics and scheduled reports

-- Extensive social learning features with an ability to create user-generated content
+- Extensive social learning features for user-generated content

-- A system of skills for increasing learner engagement
+- A system of skills that boosts learner engagement

 - A course catalog that offers a great number of courses on various topics